nrfconnect/sdk-nrfxlib/nrf_modem/README.rst

 Modem library
 #############

-The Modem library is the primary interface for operating the nRF91 Series modem, establishing the LTE-M and NB-IoT connections, and receiving the position data (GPS).
+The Modem library is a binary library that provides a set of APIs that enable the use of the nRF91 Series modem by the application processor of the nRF91 Series SiP.
-The library aims to be compatible with the POSIX socket APIs to simplify writing and porting of existing networking applications.

-To get started with socket programming, you can check out some introductions and tutorials, such as `Beej's Guide to Network Programming`_.

 The Modem library is portable, you can use it with any RTOS.
-For more information, see :ref:`nrf_modem_ug_porting`.
+For more information about porting, see :ref:`nrf_modem_ug_porting`.

 .. toctree::
    :maxdepth: 1
    :caption: Subpages:

    doc/architecture
-   doc/supported_features
+   doc/variant_features
    doc/sockets
    doc/at_interface
    doc/gnss_interface
    doc/bootloader
    doc/delta_dfu
+   doc/dectphy
    doc/softsim_interface
    doc/fault_handling
    doc/modem_trace